 Stan: “When the husband found out he was jealous, he was so pleased that the fella had made him jealous, he gave the fella a lot of money because he’d made him jealous and they all lived happily ever after”.

 Here, in The Fixer-Uppers, Stan is clearly describing himself in his role as Ferdinand Flamingo in Slipping Wives, which had been produced some eight years earlier.
 There’s something quite fun and satisfying about this nod to their previous work.
 Direct references to previous films don’t happen very often in Laurel and Hardy movies.
-The boys made only one sequel, Tit For Tat (1935), which continued the story from Them Thar Hills (1934).
-Also, in Babes in Toyland (1934), when observing Stan’s skills with a pee-wee, Ollie states that whatever Stan can do, so can he.
-Stan disagrees and to prove his point he demonstrates the ‘Kneesy-Earsy-Nosey’ and ‘Finger Wiggle’ games, being a direct reference to a scene from Fra Diavolo (1933).
+The boys made only one proper sequel, Tit For Tat (1935), which continued the story from Them Thar Hills (1934).
+One further example would be in Babes in Toyland (1934), when observing Stannie Dum’s skills with a pee-wee, Ollie Dee states that whatever Stannie can do, so can he.
+Stannie Dum disagrees and to prove his point he demonstrates the ‘Kneesy-Earsy-Nosey’ and ‘Finger Wiggle’ games, being a direct reference to a scene from Fra Diavolo (1933) in which Ollie pathetically fails in his attempts at the games.

-So, despite the boys being anything but a team, in the conventional sense of the word, there are several moments in Slipping Wives, where they do get to interact and their magic has the chance to shine through, and shine through it does.
+Once again, the boys are cast as adversaries and though they are certainly anything but a team, in the conventional sense of the word, there are several moments in Slipping Wives, where they do get to interact and their magic has the chance to shine through.

-The film also contains an interesting bit of trivia, being that this is the very first film in which the boys share a bed.
-The reason for this is Ollie has been instructed by his employer to keep a very close eye on Stan throughout the night, so Ollie presses his arm over the top of Stan and falls asleep, leaving Stan with the problem of finding a way to slide out from underneath the heavy arm and escape.
+Of particular interest to Laurel and Hardy fans, the film does contains an interesting bit of trivia, being that this is the very first film in which the boys share a bed.
+Hardy has been instructed by his employer to keep a very close eye on Laurel throughout the night, so, rather than lose any sleep, he presses his arm over the top of Stan, pinning him down, and drops asleep.
+Stan, desperate to escape his predicament, now has the problem of finding a way to slide out from underneath the heavy arm and escape.

-While the clean-shaven butler’s character doesn’t bear much resemblance, either appearance-wise or personality, to the Ollie that we know and love, Stan is actually getting visibly closer to perfecting his recognisable mannerisms.
-Here we see that glorious wide smile and his naive embarrassment at being told to ‘make love’ to the artist’s wife.
+Although very funny, Jarvis the butler’s character bears little resemblance, either appearance or personality-wise, to the Ollie that we know and love, Stan is actually getting visibly closer to perfecting his recognisable mannerisms.
+Here we see that glorious wide smile and his naive embarrassment at being told to ‘make love’ to Priscilla Dean.
 He still displays that frenetic, volatile energy, carried through from his solo career, but little by little, the ‘Stanley’ character is emerging.

 Priscilla Dean was clearly and firmly promoted as the star of this picture, with her name and likeness adorning all the Roach studio marketing materials.
-Yet, even so, the film feels, for all intents and purposes, very much a ‘Stan Laurel Comedy’, with everyone else playing the supporting roles.
-A particularly memorable scene, possibly the best scene in the entire film, sees Stan wonderfully performing the tale of Samson & Delilah in front of his hosts, in true pantomime fashion, harking back to his music hall/vaudeville training and roots.
+Yet, even so, the film feels, for all intents and purposes, very much a ‘Stan Laurel Comedy’, with everyone else playing supporting roles.
+Possibly the best scene in the entire film is Stan’s wonderful performance of the tale of Samson & Delilah in front of his hosts, in true pantomime fashion, showcasing his music hall/vaudeville training and roots.

-The overall response to the picture was very positive, particularly about the ‘straight’ actors’ contributions as reported in the following contemporary reviews:
+Overall the picture was received very positively, with particular praise for the straight actors’ contributions, as reported in the following contemporary reviews:

 “Not one, but two well-known stars of feature productions are offered by Hal Roach in the cast of this two-reeler, Priscilla Dean and Herbert Rawlinson, with several of the familiar Roach comedians in support, making this an exceptional aggregation even for a Hal Roach comedy.